TalTech-HPC-Centre/taltech-hpc-docs/docs/software/orca.md

 %maxcore 2000
 ```

 There is no golden rule for memory requests, since they are basis set and calculation type dependent.
 Usually, 2-8 GB per 1 CPU (thread) is sufficient.
-If Resolution of the identity (RI) approximation is used, the memory must be increased.
+If the Resolution of the identity (RI) approximation is used, the memory must be increased.

 Data from a `slurm-JOBID.stat` file can be useful to determine the amount of memory required for a computation.
-In `slurm-JOBID.stat` file the efficiency of memory utilization is shown.
+In the `slurm-JOBID.stat` file, the efficiency of memory utilization is shown.

 Bad example: